mathetos/paulund-syntax-highlighter/README.md

-prism-syntax-highlighter-shortcodes
+Paulund Syntax Highlighter
 ===================================

-A WordPress plugin that will create shortcodes to add code snippets to your WordPress site using prism to style the code.
+A WordPress plugin that will create shortcodes to add code snippets to your WordPress site using prism.js to style the code.